 ARTICLE 1: ELIGIBILITY AND MEMBERSHIP

 Section 3.
 Reinstating of member.
-Any prior member may be reinstated by payment of such sum as may be determined by the Executive Board from time to time.
+Any prior member may be reinstated by payment of such sum as may be determined by the Board of Directors from time to time.

 ARTICLE II: FEES, DUES AND CERTIFICATES OF MEMBERSHIP

 Section 1.
 Fees.
-Applications of all types will be submitted upon the form furnished by the Kindred and will be accompanied by an application fee appropriate as determined by the Executive Board from time to time.
+Applications of all types will be submitted upon the form furnished by the Kindred and will be accompanied by an application fee appropriate as determined by the Board of Directors from time to time.

 Section 2.
 Dues.